James Mackay (New Zealand politician, born 1831): Hauraki District Commissioner and Compensation Court

-When Mackay resumed his duties at the Collingwood in June 1860, part of his role involved monitoring local Te Ati Awa, who were closely related to the Te Ati Awa fighting a war against the Government over a block of land in Taranaki.
+When Mackay resumed his duties at Collingwood in June 1860, part of his role involved monitoring local Te Ati Awa, who were closely related to the Te Ati Awa fighting a war against the Government over a block of land in Taranaki.
 In 1863, just prior to the second war in Taranaki and the Government invasion of the Waikato, the Maori King sent emissaries to Collingwood to invite Maori to return to land they had been forced to leave during the Musket Wars of the 1820s.
 After consulting with Governor George Grey, Mackay arrested the emissaries and took them to Auckland to face sedition charges at the Supreme Court.
 The men were later found not guilty, but while waiting for the trial, Grey commissioned Mackay to go to the Hauraki District to mediate between local "friendly" Maori and soldiers garrisoned there.
 He went further to convince several "hostile" Maori chiefs to turn away from the Maori King Movement, give up their arms, and swear allegiance to the Queen.
 As a result of Mackay's success, Grey appointed him a Civil Commissioner of the Hauraki District, and so he moved permanently to the North Island.

-After moving north Mackay became involved with the Compensation Court, firstly as a judge and then as an advocate for the Crown.
+After moving north, Mackay became involved with the Compensation Court, firstly as a judge and then as an advocate for the Crown.
 The purpose of the Compensation Court was to investigate claims of Maori who believed their lands had been wrongly confiscated during the Taranaki, Waikato and Tauranga wars.
 The confiscations enabled the Government to take control of Maori lands, firstly directly through confiscation, then indirectly through compensation, which converted tribally owned land into individual titles.
 Once Maori land was fragmented, it was much easier to negotiate with individuals for purchase of the land for Pakeha settlement, instead of having to gain consensus from the entire tribe.
 The Native Land Court then continued the work of establishing individual titles for Maori land.

 Cartoon of commissioner James Mackay addressing gold miners at Thames entitled, "The Thames Autocrat."